seth-dobson/artful-analytics.github.io/_posts/2020-07-09-a-feature-preprocessing-workflow.md

 Data partitioning
 -----------------

-**Never use the same data for feature preprocessing and model training as this could result in nested model bias.** Instead, do a three-way split.
+**Avoid using the same data for feature preprocessing and model training as this could result in nested model bias.** Instead, do a three-way split.
 For example, I will use 60% of the example data for model training, 20% for feature preprocessing, and 20% for testing.
 See [this